daidensacha/mp3-garden-journal/README.md

 		 touch templates/plants.html
 		 touch templates/add_categories.html
 		```
-	NOTE: Categories are displayed in a list below the input for adding categories.
+	**NOTE**: The app displays categories in a list below the form input for adding event categories.
 	- I created the HTML to display the sample information I added to the database.
 I added the collapsible to the journal.html page to show the event information.
 I added the app routes to ```app.py``` for the pages and links to the navigation.
 	- It took me a little while to get into Jinja, but I found it relatively straightforward.
 Once I had the routes added in the base.html nav links and the app routes completed, I tested it.
 Again ```python3 app.py``` to see the result in the browser.
 		If I made a python mistake in my ```app.py ``` file, the development server closed, and the error message showed me where my mistake was.- If I made a mistake in my Jinja, it was shown in the browser, and Jinja informed me of the location of my error.